 - Fit the scroll, not the screen.
 Write long posts!
 Go ahead!
 It’s OK.
 Just make sure you break up the post so that each ‘chunk’ – defined by a subhead or an image – is easily viewed in a single average scrolling area.

 - Build a listening center.
 Use Google Reader.
-You can learn how to do it here.

 - Use analytics to target opportunistic content.
 This gets complicated, to say the least.
 Read up on it here.

 - Use analytics to target opportunity gaps.